spatigen/vhub/README.md

     <img src="./figures/pipline.png" width="100%" height="100%">
 </p>

-📍 **Downloading**

-Use WFDownloader to crawl videos from X. (see [Before filtering](https://huggingface.co/datasets/Foreverskyou/video/tree/main/Before%20filtering))

 📍 **Filtering**

-After removing duplicate and harmful videos, deploy the Whisper model and only retain videos with less than 10 characters. (see [After filtering](https://huggingface.co/datasets/Foreverskyou/video/tree/main/After%20filtering)).
+We deploy the Whisper model and only retain videos with less than 10 characters.

 ```bash
 python ./filter/extract_speech_text.py